-Ghella.com Projects
+Ghella com Proiects

-Thanks to an effective works acceleration schedule, the project was completed about one year ahead of the contractual date of November 2022, with the delivery of the last station, Barangaroo, in November 2021 and minor works completed in the first quarter of 2022.
+its high quality and innovation levels: the Major Project of the Year at the International Tunnelling Association (ITA) Awards and the Tunnelling Project of the Year at the NCE Tunnelling Festival 2020.
+Lastly, in May 2022 the project won the prestigious Australian Construction Achievement Award was completed about one year ahead of the contractual date of November 2022, with the delivery of the last station, Barangaroo, in November 2021 and minor works completed in the first quarter of 2022.